These lesser-known places to visit in Texas may be your best vacation.

 • Colorado Bend State Park

-A beautiful state park that offers 6 miles of Colorado River frontage for tubing, fishing, kayaking, swimming, birdwatching, and guided tours of Gorman Falls.
+It is a beautiful state park that offers 6 miles of Colorado River frontage for tubing, fishing, kayaking, swimming, birdwatching, and guided tours of Gorman Falls.
 One of the best state parks in Texas is Colorado Bend State Park, located in West Texas.
 Another place that I didn’t know was so wonderful.
 You do need to make a reservation to enter.
 I did not and was disappointed when I arrived.
+I finally went back months later and did get in, but sadly, I didn’t have much time to see it all.

 • Risien Park